Pakistan blast: How did we get here? – DW – 08/01/2023

 With the rise of the Taliban government in Afghanistan in August 2021, however, the TTP has resurfaced as a serious threat.

-"Since the reunification with several splinter groups, TTP has aspired to re-establish control of territory in Pakistan after being emboldened by the Taliban takeover in Afghanistan," said the UN Security Report on July 25.
+"Since the reunification with several splinter groups, TTP has aspired to reestablish control of territory in Pakistan after being emboldened by the Taliban takeover in Afghanistan," according to the UN Security Report on July 25.

 "The group is focused on high-value targets in border areas and soft targets in urban areas.
 TTP capability is assessed as not matching its ambition, given that it does not control territory and lacks popular appeal in the [country's] tribal areas," the report said.